SQL-Academy/en.sql-academy/course/module-2/using-functions/article.md

 ---
 meta:
-  title: "Using functions"
+    title: 'Using functions'
-  description: "Examples of scalar SQL functions and their applications on literals and field values from tables."
+    description: 'Examples of scalar SQL functions and their applications on literals and field values from tables.'
 ---

 # Using Functions